Wizcorp/phonegap-facebook-plugin/platforms/ios/README.md

 This plugin requires [Cordova CLI](http://cordova.apache.org/docs/en/3.5.0/guide_cli_index.md.html).

-Installing this plugin directly from Cordova Registry currently breaks the symlinks in `FacebookSDK.framework` [CB-6092](https://issues.apache.org/jira/browse/CB-6092).
+Installing this plugin directly from Cordova Registry currently breaks the symlinks in `FBSDKCoreKit.framework`, etc [CB-6092](https://issues.apache.org/jira/browse/CB-6092).
 Easiest solution for now is to just `git clone` this project and install it with *Cordova CLI* using the local clone.
 ```sh
 $ git clone https://github.com/Wizcorp/phonegap-facebook-plugin.git
 ```